 For more than 80 consecutive years, the President of the United States has signed a proclamation for Fire Prevention Week, signaling national support of fire departments as they teach fire safety in their communities.

-A gubernatorial proclamation can complement this national attention, spotlighting the fire safety work of first responders in your state/province, and helping to reinforce the lifesaving messages associated with the annual theme.
+Gubernatorial and mayoral proclamations can complement this national attention, spotlighting the fire safety work of first responders in your city, state, or province, and helping to reinforce the lifesaving messages associated with the annual theme.
 A proclamation-signing ceremony can be a great photo opportunity for the media, and valuable exposure for your department.

-You will need to submit a request to obtain a gubernatorial proclamation.
-A formal request must come from someone within the state/province.
-NFPA provides a sample proclamation but does not arrange for signings.
+You will need to submit a request to obtain a mayoral or gubernatorial proclamation.
+A formal request must come from someone within the city, state, or province.
+NFPA provides sample proclamations but does not arrange for signings.

-Download this sample proclamation (docx, 11 KB) and fill in the blanks.
+Download the sample governor's proclamation (docx, 11 KB) and fill in the blanks.

 Download this sample mayor’s proclamation (docx, 18 KB) and fill in the blanks.